Remo-lilnonbinary/ClaudeHackathon/README.md

 - No app download required.
 No signup.
 No learning curve.
 - Works on low-end phones with poor connectivity.
 - Supports text, images, and GPS location sharing natively.
-- "AYUDA" means "help" in Spanish.
-That's what this is.

 ---